prl-mushr/mushr-website/content/hardware/build_instructions.md

 **Steps**

 1. Connect the Wi-Fi antennae to the Wi-Fi card.
 To do this, first place the card on a flat surface.
 To connect an antenna, align the neck of its connector to be perpendicular to the back edge of the card.
 Tilt the antenna connector so that only the back part is making contact with the connector on the card as shown in Fig 10.1.
 Place your thumb on top, and then apply firm pressure as you roll your thumb forward along the antenna connector.
 It should snap into place.
 It is a tight fit and can be difficult to make the connection, but do not force it as the connectors can break.
+(Fig. 10.1)

     {{< figure src="/hardware/build_instructions/10_01_attach_antennas.png" caption="Fig. 10.1" width="800">}}